Surgical vs. Simple Extractions

 The type of extraction your tooth or teeth receives depends on several variables, including the location and type of tooth, the severity and anatomy of the damage, and whether or not the gum, jaw, sinuses, or other facial features are impacted.

 Simple extractions are for teeth that are visible and easily accessible, so they do not require incisions or sutures and can be performed in the general dentist’s office.
 Patients receive a local anesthetic at the site of the extraction and may also be offered Nitrous Oxide (N2O), also known as laughing gas, to make the procedure less stressful.
 Simple extractions remove the tooth and its roots and extraction sites typically heal fairly quickly.

 Sometimes extraction is a little more complicated and requires an incision to remove the tooth.
 Surgical extractions are typically performed by an oral surgeon.
 Surgical extractions are necessary when the damaged tooth is either inaccessible or impacted (below the gum line), especially in instances such as:

 - Teeth that have been trapped or impacted below the gum line

-- Cracked or broken teeth, often with roots left below the gum line,
+- Cracked or broken teeth with roots remaining below the gum line

 - Teeth with entangled or curved roots